EmilAltmann/Buzzerino/README.md

 ![The position of the AHT10 digital temperature sensor.](https://github.com/EmilAltmann/Buzzerino/blob/main/images/pictures_of_construction/instruction_step_58.jpg "The position of the AHT10 digital temperature sensor.")

-The installation of the AHT10 digital temperature sensor is analogous to the USB-C breakout board.
+The installation of the AHT10 digital temperature sensor is analogous to the USB-C breakout board (Position left side of the Buzzerino PCB, facing upwards, the components of the sub-PCB sould be visible).
 But remember: use the larger wire cutters for cutting the pins to length.

 ### Installation of the Buzzer